RanceZero/T3/README.md

-# Project done as 'T3' of the Discrete Structures course
+# Project done as 'T3' of the Data Structures course

 It's purpose is to experiment with data structures through the development of a game.